cal88rock/Calvins-Resume/README.md

 ## About the Project

 This project showcases my skills in web development, focusing on creating user-friendly and aesthetically pleasing web designs.
 The repository includes various web pages and style sheets demonstrating my proficiency in HTML and CSS.
-More to Come!!
+More to Come!

 Feel free to explore the files and reach out if you have any questions or suggestions!